MarkAustinDev/solid-principles-kotlin/README.md

 This is a similar technique to LSP as instead of creating specific base classes for subclasses, we are creating specific interfaces that are implemented by classes.

+## Dependency Inversion Principle (DIP)

+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g. interfaces).

+- Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+A good way to solve a DIP violation is to follow the Open-Closed Principle.
+By taking the higher level class that is dependent on lower level classes and using Abstraction, we can decouple the dependencies on the lower level implementations.

+To apply abstraction, we convert the higher level class to an interface which allows lower level classes to implement the functions defined in the interface.
+This decouples the dependencies and allows us to extend the higher level interface without having to make modifications (OCP).